 Root Canals

 Ideally, a root canal lasts forever.
-But, unfortunately, there are cases where things go wrong.
-When that happens, endodontic retreatment could be vital in saving the tooth and giving it a second chance.
+However, at times, there are cases where things go wrong.
+When this occurs, endodontic retreatment could be vital in saving the tooth and giving it a second chance.

 You may need retreatment for several reasons.
-First, there may have been too much time between the initial treatment and the placement of the crown.
-This could have led to tooth damage which caused infection.
+First, too much time may have lapsed between the initial treatment and the placement of the crown.
+During this time, the tooth may have sustained damage causing a relapse of the infection.
 Additionally, the tooth’s anatomy may have been more complex than realized, and some tissue may have been left behind.
 Or possibly, an injury may have led to a cracked tooth or filling, exposing the root and leading to infection.

 Apicoectomies